-Power purchase agreements in Poland
+Corporate power purchase agreements in Poland

-Against a backdrop of energy crisis and EU-wide decarbonisation plans, power purchase agreements (PPAs) are gaining momentum in Poland.
-These are long-term electricity supply agreements set between two parties - usually between a power producer and a customer - for 5 to 15 years.
-PPAs are commonly used as a tool to finance construction (investment costs) and operation (operating costs) of renewable energy plants, enabling development of new low-carbon energy sources.
+Against a backdrop of energy crisis and EU-wide decarbonization plans, corporate power purchase agreements (cPPAs) are gaining momentum in Poland.
+These are long-term electricity supply agreements between two parties (usually an electricity producer and a customer), typically for 5 to 15 years. cPPAs are commonly used as a tool to finance construction of renewable energy plants (investment costs), enabling development of new low-carbon energy sources.

-The growing popularity of PPAs in Poland is strongly related to a constantly decreasing cost of energy (levelised cost of electricity - LCOE) generated by renewable power plants, as well as increasing costs of energy generated from conventional sources such as coal-fired power plants.
-PPAs allow for a long-term determination of electricity prices with constant or lower than market price volatility.
-The PPA formula allows companies to reduce or eliminate risks and challenges related to energy prices that companies have struggled with recently.
-Average prices of one-year futures concluded in recent months on the Polish Energy Exchange (TGE) are expected to outpace the average price of concluded PPAs during the upcoming three years.
+The growing popularity of cPPAs in Poland is strongly related to the constantly decreasing costs of energy (levelized cost of electricity-LCOE) generated by renewable power plants, as well as increasing costs of power generated from conventional sources, as at coal-fired power plants. cPPAs set long-term electricity prices with lower-than-market price volatility.
+The cPPA formula allows companies to reduce or eliminate risks and challenges related to energy prices that companies have struggled with recently.
+Average prices of one-year futures concluded in recent months on the Polish Power Exchange are expected to outpace the average price under cPPAs over the next three years.